Clapham Town

 Clapham Town is an electoral division of the London Borough of Lambeth, England.

 The ward contains much of Clapham including part of Clapham Common and Clapham Common Underground station.
 At the 2011 census the population was 13,795.

-The ward is located in the Vauxhall parliamentary constituency.
+The ward was located in the Vauxhall parliamentary constituency until July 2024, when it became a part of Vauxhall and Camberwell Green.

 Lambeth Council elections since 2022

 There was a revision of ward boundaries in Lambeth in 2022.

 2022 election

 The election took place on 5 May 2022.